nxt-insurance/nxt_vcr_harness/README.md

 ## Usage

 NxtVcrHarness currently has two features.
 You can use it to find vcr cassettes that are not being used when you run your test suite.
-Enable it by calling `NxtVcrHarness.track_cassettes`.
+Enable it by calling `NxtVcrHarness.track_cassettes_if(...your condition in here...)`.
 Note that the output only makes sense when you run your complete test suite.
 If you run only a subset all cassettes that are used by your other test will be included too.

 The second feature is that you can enable your custom :vcr tag by calling `NxtVcrHarness.enable_vcr_tag`.
 This will automatically name your vcr cassettes based on the your rspec example and the surrounding contexts.
 You can also